lo-ise/antarctic-seaice-extent/README.md

 It's quite tedious to copy and paste the above commands for all 12 months, so we are now going to see how we can automate this processing using some Python scripting.

-The script will implement the above commands on each piece of data in turn by using a loop to iterate through each raster in turn.
+The script will implement the above commands on each piece of data in turn by using a loop to operate on each raster in turn.

 ### Create the script

-Type the following into a text editor, and save the file as `extent_multiple_grid.py` (NB: make sure you keep the indents, they are 4 spaces long).
+Type the following into a text editor, and save the file as `extent_multiple_grid.py`.
+Mmake sure you keep the indents, they are 4 spaces long.

 ```python